Lyu6PosHao/ANN2SNN_GN/README.md

+<h2 align="center"> <a href="https://arxiv.org/pdf/TBD.pdf"></a>Optimal ANN-SNN Conversion with Group Neurons</h2>

-# ANN2SNN_GN Here is the official code for ICASSP 2024 "Optimal ANN-SNN Conversion with Group Neurons".
+Here is the official code for ICASSP 2024 "Optimal ANN-SNN Conversion with Group Neurons".

 We achieve outstanding accuracy with limited time-steps (e.g. ResNet34 on ImageNet1000: **73.61% when T=2**).